Basic

 Fast assault subs are a general upgrade to T1 subs in most regards, with a higher speed, more health, and a faster fire rate with a tracking torpedo.
 They cost more than T1 subs, and have a lower range.
 These subs are effective at getting in close to take out targets, especially other subs, but will likely get into range of the enemy's anti-sub weapons while doing so.
 They have enough health to take some hits, but lose slightly cost for cost against cruisers and trade evenly with destroyers.
 These subs can also be effective at raiding due to their high speed, but it can be difficult to find an opening at the stage of the game.

-The fast assault subs have a long sonar range, which lets them find and chase down uw targets such as enemy subs
+The fast assault subs have a long sonar range, which lets them find and chase down underwater targets, such as enemy subs.

 The Armada Barracuda is larger and more expensive than the Cortex Predator (730m vs 950m, 1450 health vs 2100).
 The Piranha can win against a torpedo launcher while the shark trades with one.
 The Piranha can take 3 shots from a battle-sub while the Shark takes 2.